 His partner Kristin Anderson has been a Pilates instructor for more than 20 years and is the creator and founder of My Daily Trainer.

-With this background, they decided to create a simple, portable and affordable Pilates machine to remove the need to attend a studio, and after 3 years of development, they came up with the Pilates Wheel 1.0, which has now been upgraded into Pilates Wheel 2.0.
+With this background, they decided to create a simple, portable, and affordable Pilates machine to remove the need to attend a studio, and after 3 years of development, they came up with the Pilates Wheel 1.0, which has now been upgraded into Pilates Wheel 2.0.

 The bottom line is that Brian and Kristin are well qualified and dedicated to fitness and health with a deep knowledge of Pilates, which they put into use for the creation of the Pilates Wheel.

 The Pilates Wheel is a unique piece of equipment like no other on the market.
-It is built to high standards for durability and allows to bring Pilates at home, helping you increase metabolism, burn fat, get stronger and healthier and more flexible while having fun in the comfort of your home, any time.
+It is built to high standards for durability and allows you to bring Pilates at home, helping you increase metabolism, burn fat, get stronger and healthier, and more flexible while having fun in the comfort of your home, any time.